d-asensio/cabify-shopping-cart/README.md

 I made my choices taking into account the product needs, striving for fast development to produce maintainable, reliable, and clean code.

-- **React:** This is the choice that makes more sense since it is the UI library that I am most proficient on and the one you use at Cabify.
+- **React:** This is the choice that makes more sense since it is the UI library that I am most proficient in and the one you use at Cabify.

 - **Styled-components:** CSS-in-JS is controversial I know, but it is good for fast-paced development, simplifies a lot the building toolset, and helps in writing semantic and understandable code.
 I think it is ideal for this project since it is small and the drawback of the bundle size will not be noticeable.
 In a different project with different needs, I would probably use SASS with a BEMIT architecture, I am pretty comfy working this way as well.